mk99995/todo-backend/README.md

 -POST /api/v1/todos: Create a new todo item

--PUT /api/v1/todos/:id: Update a todo item
+-PUT /api/v1/todos/:<zero-width space>id: Update a todo item

--DELETE /api/v1/todos/:id: Delete a todo item
+-DELETE /api/v1/todos/:<zero-width space>id: Delete a todo item

 I haven't had the time to write errors properly so server crashes sometimes when inadequate request is made.
 With Nodemon server can easily be restarted by saving some project file.